rookiescientist-andre/Microsoft-Film-Analysis/FILM_ANALYSIS_README.md

 **Author**: Andre Layton

-NOTES FOR IMPROVEMENT:

--Measure ROI by Budget!

--Measure Budget by Genre

--NEED A THIRD ANGLE/MEASURE FOR THIRD REC.

--Reorganize Markdowns and Coding to look smoother/follow workflow better

--Remove plot you don't need (think of this as if you're presenting to execs, why would they care about that?)

--Give 3 concrete and actionable recommendations (i.e, what genre do I recommend, what budget will they need for that genre vs. other genres for success, need a third rec!)

--SLIDE DECK (UPDATE) & INCLUDE SOME PLOTS IN MARKDOWN

 ## Overview

-Microsoft has decided to create a new movie studio and requires more insight into which types of films are best to begin creating.
-This project uses descriptive statistical analysis on data gathered from both the Internet Movie Database (IMDb) and The Numbers websites to gain insight into which genres produced the best returns on investment (ROI), both domestically and globally.
-Two seperate datasets were used for this analysis to gain insight into which genres of movies yielded the best median ROI on both levels, as well as which genres are most prevalent.
-The results of the top 3 genres show that Comedy and Drama movies generate high ROIs and are popular in number.
-My recommendation for which type of film to produce would be Comedy or Drama.
+  Microsoft is creating a new movie studio division in an effort to compete with other big companies, like Apple and Amazon, that have been successfully putting out diverse media content.
+This project aims to analyze movie data from various sources and recommend the best type of film to create for the studio's initial content.
+The main focus behind the analysis is seeing which films are best to begin creating by calculating and comparing both the Domestic and Worldwide returns on investment (ROI), both measured in percentages.
+During the course of the analysis, the comparison shifted from ROIs to average ROIs from the datasets due to outliers.
+The results showed that while a majority of the movies from Box Office Mojo's movie budget dataset fell under Action, Comedy, Drama, or Adventure genres, which are the four most frequent genres in order, War and Mystery movies yielded the highest average ROI, both domestically and worldwide.
+However, those genres were lacking enough records to draw conclusions from, shown through the high error bars in both visuals for each genre; as such, if we focus on the genres with low error margins (like the top four mentioned earlier), our results recommend Adventure as the best genre to begin with for both domestic and global success and profit.
+Adventure films, on average, require a $75 million budget, but I am suggesting $100 million, at minimum, upwards to approximately $170 million, for both domestic and foreign success.

 ## Business Problem

 Microsoft has created a movie studio; however, the executives are stuck on what type of content to begin creating and investing in.
-In order to compete with companies like Apple and Amazon, who have been dominating the space thus far, I am looking at the film genres that provide the highest return on investment (ROI), both domestically and globally, in order to recommend the best genres for Microsoft to begin creating.
-The significance in selecting a genre with a high ROI lies in the impact it could have on future films - if the genre we recommend produces a high ROI for Microsoft, it encourages further film production and assures the executives that Microsoft can compete in this space/industry.
+In order to compete with companies who have been dominating the space thus far, I am looking at the film genres that provide the highest return on investment (ROI), both domestically and globally, in order to recommend the best type of film for Microsoft to begin creating.
+The significance in selecting a genre with a high ROI lies in the impact it could have on future films - if the genre we recommend produces a high ROI for Microsoft, it encourages investors and invites conversations for further film production.
+It also assures the executives that Microsoft can compete in this space/industry.

 ***